 What Is an Oxygen Concentrator?

-An oxygen concentratorÂ (also sometimes called “oxygen generator”)Â is a medical device used to deliver oxygen to those who require it.
-People may require it if they have a condition that causes or results in low levels of oxygen in their blood.
-These oxygen concentrators are normally obtained via prescription and therefore cannot be purchased over the counter.
-Oxygen concentrators are powered by plugging in to an electrical outlet or by battery.
-If the concentrator is powered by an electric battery, that battery will need to be charged by plugging into an outlet.
-Several parts make up a concentrator, including a compressor, sieve bed filter, and circuit boards.
+An oxygen concentrator (sometimes called an O2 concentrator, oxygen machine or O2 concentrator, oxygen machine or oxygen generator) is a medical device used to deliver oxygen to those who require it.
+People may require an O2 concentrator if they have a condition that causes or results in low levels of oxygen in their blood.
+An oxygen concentrator must be obtained via prescription, and therefore cannot be purchased over the counter.
+If you need an oxygen machine but are unable to purchase one, an oxygen concentrator can be rented with your prescription as well.

 How Does an Oxygen Concentrator Work?

 If you are still wondering, “How does an oxygen generator work?” here are some additional details.
 An oxygen concentrator works much like a window air conditioning unit: it takes in air, modifies it and delivers it in a new form.
 An oxygen concentrator is engineered to take in the surrounding air, compressing and purifying it by removing other agents that make breathing difficult for the person receiving supplemental oxygen.
 The O2 concentrator then produces oxygen-rich air that is immediately ready for use by people requiring medical oxygen due to breathing difficulties and low oxygen levels in their blood.

 - Compresses the air, while the cooling mechanism keeps the concentrator from overheating

 - Removes nitrogen and other impurities from the air via filter and sieve beds

 - Adjusts delivery settings with an electronic interface

 - Delivers the purified oxygen to the user via a nasal cannula or mask